 9. A Chunky Scarf + Coat + Sunnies

 A scarf is to winter what sandals are to summer—essential.
 In one fell swoop, you can go from not warm enough to cozy and comfortable.
 That’s the power of a good scarf.
 So, it’s a good idea to have a versatile and *warm* option on hand at all times.
 This one is our go-to.
-For a cute cold-weather look, wrap it around your neck and tuck the ends into this beautiful printed coat.
+For a cute cold-weather look, wrap it around your neck and tuck the ends into this beautiful printed coat or any of these other ways to wear scarves.
 You’ll be warm enough to weather any condition.
 If it’s sunny out, don’t forget the power of a great pair of sunglasses to complete any outfit, this chic one especially.

 10. A Plaid Sweater + Black Trousers